srinivasu-developer/algorithms/sorting/readme.md

 The idea is to start iterating from the second element of array till last element and for every element insert at its correct position in the subarray before it.

+## Selection Sort
+The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+The algorithm maintains two subarrays in a given array.

+The subarray which is already sorted.
+Remaining subarray which is unsorted.

 ## What is a stable sorting algorithm?
 A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input data set